top of page

 Are heat pumps noisy?

-We hear this question a lot—more than we hear our heat pumps, actually. 😂 Although older heat pumps may be as noisy as your neighbour’s squealing old AC unit because of the fan inside these systems, modern heat pumps have become far quieter.
+We hear this question a lot—more than we hear our heat pumps, actually. 😂 Although older heat pumps may be as noisy as your neighbour’s old AC unit because of the fan inside these systems, modern heat pumps have become far quieter.
 Still, it makes sense to find a good site for the outdoor unit.
 Perhaps away from your (or your neighbour’s) bedroom window if anyone is a light sleeper.
 Also, attaching the unit to a wall can cause more vibrations and noise than one installed on the ground.

 Are heat pumps worth the price?